Menu

 Electrolysis vs. Laser, Plucking, Threading, Shaving, Depilatory Creams, Waxing & SugaringPink shaving razors with googly eyes and waxing sticks with googly eys

-Additionally, in up to 10% of laser clients, laser can actually stimulate hair growth.
+Additionally, in up to 10% of laser clients, laser can actually stimulate hair growth (anecdotally, that number is significantly higher, since there is no reporting/tracking method).
 This is called Paradoxical Hypertrichosis.

 The United States Food and Drug Administration (FDA) through its Center for Devices & Radiological Health regulates electrolysis equipment, lasers & other medical equipment.
 Amid the growing popularity of laser hair removal & the extravagant claims of manufacturers & clinics, the FDA reiterated its position that only electrolysis can permanently remove hair & warned laser clinics against making such claims.

-FDA Consumer Health Information Bulletin 27 June 2007 FDA states Electrolysis is only form of permanent hair removal
+The FDA Consumer Health Information Bulletin of 27 June 2007 states:

-4. Shaving is an easy, temporary, fix.
-However, if you have to do it daily, you can have issues like razor burns, irritaRazor laying in pile of shaving creamtion, redness, ingrown hairs and 5 o'clock shadow (grey patches on shaved area).
+Shaving is an easy fix.
+However, if you have to do it daily, you can have issues like razor burns, irritation, redness, ingrown hairs and 5 o'clock shadow (grey patches on shaved area).
 Not to mention, it's d..a..i..l..y… for the rest of your life - a real time sink in a busy schedule.
 It's not a permanent solution.

-6. Waxing is also effective for temporarily removing excessive hair.
-In waxing, warm wax is Man grimacing in anticipation of pain from unibrow and ears being waxedspread over the affected areas; cooled slightly and, while holding skin taunt, pulled off.
+Waxing is also effective for temporarily removing excessive hair.
+In waxing, warm wax is spread over the affected areas; cooled slightly and, while holding skin taunt, pulled off.
 Waxing can, and often does, cause ingrown hairs because sometimes hairs break off just below the skin when they're waxed.
 It's not a permanent solution.

 So, now that you have the facts - lets get you started!